Which directional term best describes a structure that is closer ... | Channels for Pearson+

 Multiple Choice

-Which directional term best describes a structure that is closer to the head than another structure?
+Which directional term best describes a structure that is closer to the head compared to another structure?

 A